Copyright is a complex area. Below are some frequently asked questions relating to editions of Singing the Faith, and hymns published on this website.

 Q. What does purchase of the hymn book allow me to do?

-Q. CCLI or Calamus (One License): which licence do I need?
+Q. CCLI or ONE LICENSE: which licence do I need?

-Q. Which hymns and songs within Singing the Faith are covered by CCLI or Calamus licences?
+Q. Which hymns and songs within Singing the Faith are covered by CCLI or ONE LICENSE?

 Q. Copyright and the electronic words edition of Singing the Faith